geomatics-io/ObjectListView/docs/blog.rst

 ----------------

-The fourth attempted solution was to make use of the Layered Windows API, which .NET exposes through the *Opacity* and *TransparencyKey* properties of Form.
+The fourth attempted solution was to make use of the Layered Windows API, which .NET exposes through the *Opacity* and *TransparencyKey* properties of `Form`.

-The idea there would be to place a completely transparent form over the top of ListView, and then draw onto that form (Mathieu Jacques did the same thing with his LoadingCurtain_ idea).
-From the user's point of view, the image appeared to be draw onto the ListView, but from the ListViews point of view, the image was not there, so only the listview itself was scrolled.
+The idea there would be to place a completely transparent form over the top of `ListView`, and then draw onto that form (Mathieu Jacques did the same thing with his LoadingCurtain_ idea).
+From the user's point of view, the image appeared to be draw onto the `ObjectListView`, but from the `ObjectListView` point of view, the image was not there, so only the contents of the control itself was scrolled.

 .. _LoadingCurtain: http://www.codeproject.com/KB/cs/LoadingCurtain.aspx